 How Do I Make Ranch Dip?

 If you enjoy Ranch Dip, adapting this recipe is as simple as leaving out the buttermilk and subbing extra mayo and sour cream in its place.
 I can assure you that your carrot sticks will never be so happy!

-I really hope y’all give this Homemade Buttermilk Ranch a try!
+I really hope y’all give this Homemade Ranch Dressing a try!
 It’s soooo simple to make and it's absolutely delicious.
 The most time-intensive step is chopping the herbs, if you happen to be using fresh.
 Other than that, it’s just a matter of measuring, whisking, and then remaining patient as the dressing chills.